Published October 3, 2025 · Updated July 3, 2026

-Ultra-Low Net Carbs: At just 4g net carbs per serving, these tenders fit comfortably into any keto or diabetic meal plan.
-Traditional breaded chicken clocks in at 20+ grams—that’s an 80% reduction without sacrificing crunch.
+Ultra-Low Net Carbs: At just 4g net carbs per serving, these tenders fit comfortably into a keto or low carb meal plan.
+Traditional breaded chicken runs upward of 20g, so swapping wheat breading for almond flour cuts the carbs by roughly 80% while keeping all the crunch.

 Traditional Breaded vs. Almond Flour Chicken Tenders